ErikMinekus/sm-ripext/curl/docs/INSTALL.md

     ./configure --disable-thread

-If you're a curl developer and use gcc, you might want to enable more debug options with the `--enable-debug` option.
+If you are a curl developer and use gcc, you might want to enable more debug options with the `--enable-debug` option.

 curl can be built to use a whole range of libraries to provide various useful